 We explored many neighborhoods, including Corktown, Midtown, West Village, and Rivertown.
 Corktown is funky and cool.
 The restaurants are trendy, and the crowd is young and hip.
 Midtown has the feel of a more established residential neighborhood with all of the amenities in place.
 We often went to restaurants in West Village.
 West Village feels very urban like someone took a block from a quaint West Village Street in Manhattan and placed it in Detroit.

 We lived in Rivertown, a neighborhood that abuts the Detroit River.
-Rivertown has a few restaurants but less than the other neighborhoods we frequent.
+Rivertown has a few restaurants but fewer than the other neighborhoods we frequent.
 A nice attribute of Rivertown is that you can walk along the path (Riverwalk) all the way to the Renaissance Center, which opens up to the downtown city core.

 Something I love most about Detroit is that it hasn’t been entirely gentrified.
 Many areas feel original and authentic, with local cafes and shops, giving Detroit abundant personality and flare.